$0 Colorado Foster Care Quick-Start Checklist

 Colorado Springs and El Paso County have a notably strong faith-based foster care ecosystem.
 Organizations like Hope & Home have deep roots in the Pikes Peak region and serve families motivated by religious calling as well as those who aren't.
 Bethany Christian Services operates across the Front Range and is explicitly faith-based in mission while serving families of all backgrounds.

 For LGBTQ+ families, it's worth researching agency culture before committing.
-Colorado prohibits discrimination in licensing, so no agency can legally refuse you — but the day-to-day experience of working with a caseworker who shares your values matters for a years-long relationship.
+Colorado's eligibility standards do not allow a protected characteristic to be the basis for denial, but the day-to-day experience of working with an agency matters for a years-long relationship.

 The Decision Framework